 In New York City, it is $13.50 per hour for businesses with 10 or fewer employees, and $15.00 per hour for businesses with 11 or more employees.
 In Nassau, Suffolk and Westchester counties, it is $12.00 per hour.
 In the remainder of the state, it is $11.10 per hour.
 There are different hourly rates for workers in the fast food industry and those who receive tips.
 These rates remain in effect until December 30, 2019.

 New wage theft hotline

 As part of the minimum wage law, New York will launch a Wage Theft Hotline, 1-888-4-NYSDOL.
 The state wants workers to report employers who don’t comply with the new minimum wage increase.
 It’s important to take action now if you feel you may not be in compliance.
 Contact us to go over your payroll practices and we’ll help you make sure you’re ready.

 Starting in April, city employers with at least 15 workers will be required to run annual anti-sexual harassment trainings.
 The city’s Human Rights Commission says it will create an online program that firms can use to train their employees.
 But employers can also give their own training as long as it addresses what sexual harassment is, how to report it and other mandatory topics.
 More resources and information on New York Sexual Harassment laws here.

 Tip Credit Increase

-On December 31, 2018, hospitality employers with service employees or food service workers will see an increase in the tip credit that can be taken against an employees’ minimum hourly wage, provided that the weekly average of tips is at least a specified hourly tip threshold (for service employees only) and the total of tips received plus wages equals or exceeds the basic minimum wage, as follows:
+On December 31, 2018, hospitality employers with service employees or food service workers will see an increase in the tip credit that can be taken against an employees’ minimum hourly wage, provided that the weekly average of tips is at least a specified hourly tip threshold (for service employees only) and the total of tips received plus wages equals or exceeds the basic minimum wage.